The Outer Banks- First Flight

 By Nick Ciattei

 I’m actually a bit embarrassed to say that this past Fall was my first venture to an East Coast destination well known for a laid back lifestyle and a three letter moniker that has become synonymous for the area.
 My many friends who make an annual pilgrimage to the Outer Banks of North Carolina get all gooey when they talk about it.
 At the top on their lists of reasons traveling there is always the fact that the Outer Banks, henceforth OBX, remains an ideal place to really kick back, soak in the sun and just chill.
 Compared to other seaside destinations, this thin strip of sandy coast has remained consistent and is not overwhelmed with progressive growth.
 Sure, the region has seen its fair share of development but most of that has been on the residential end.
 You won’t see an glut of hotels here and a majority of the restaurants are locally owned institutions.
 Little did I know that my initial excursion to the OBX would not only be for a bit of relaxation, but for some quality golf.
+The golf selections are concentrated at the North end of Currituck County.
+This is a convenient feature for the golf vacationer in getting to and from courses.
+It never seemed like a far drive for any of the facilities that we played.
+I was joined by five other golf writers for this tour which always provides considerable debate as to which course we like the best.
+Compared to other journalists, I tend to lean toward the notion that there is always something good about EVERY golf course.
+The buffet of courses that the OBX featues all have one common trait.
+Defined by the forces of nature, the OBX is a golf destination like no other.
+The chief challenge that you’ll face is the wind.
+This is the same area in which Wilbur and Orville chose to make aviation history because of the uniform winds that blow here.
+The Wright Brothers National Memorial at Kitty Hawk recounts and dramatizes those first flight events.
+Accordingly, you will have to adjust your game to the unwavering wind and the sea-level elevation.

 Three courses actually call the barrier island home, and here, the breezes and gusts will constantly test your game.
 The granddaddy of Outer Banks golf is Sea Scape Golf Links in Kitty Hawk.
 Designed by former Masters champion and hole-in-one legend Art Wall, Sea Scape opened in 1965 and is a delightful Scottish links style course with surprising elevation changes due to the many sand dunes and bluffs you will play over.
 Measuring just over 6,100 yards from the tips, the par 70 plays longer with it’s GPS location just a block from the ocean.
 The Scottish flair continues at Nags Head Golf Links, a Bob Moore design from 1998 that is highlighted by several holes right on the Albemarle Sound.
 Nags Head is another course that is somewhat shorter in today’s golf standard, but will commit every players game with constant coastal winds and 12 holes with water in play.
 Built through hundreds of beach homes, the ample fairways provide plenty of breathing room.
 The par 3 fifteenth will blow you away, literally, with its window seat location along the water.
 The last course that calls the island home is The Currituck Club located just up the main drag (Highway 12) in Corolla.
 The U.S. Open Doctor, Rees Jones carved out a real beauty at Currituck.
 Immaculate conditions are one of the main reasons this layout has secured many awards.
 No less than seven holes play along the Currituck Sound, with the usual suspects of sand dunes, wetlands and maritime forests adding to this exhilarating course.